-In accordance with TEA rule change, Wiley College reserves the right to alter or amend the terms of this handbook.
-The further college reserves the right to correct errors that may have occurred in the printing or posting of this document.
+Per the TEA rule change, Wiley College reserves the right to alter or amend the terms of this handbook.
+The further college reserves the right to correct errors that may have occurred in printing or posting this document.

 Hello Wildcats and welcome to Wiley College's School of Education and Sciences!